tapegram/blog/blog/on_retros/README.md

 Each retro we checked in on how everyone was feeling about pairing and about the PR review turnaround, and people were increasingly liking the results of pairing.
 More and more people started doing it as their default method of work, and we continued to discuss the logistics of it during retros.

-Eventually, it became everyone's favorite way to work and we started experimenting with mob programming (to address other issues involving siloing of knowledge about different features).
+Eventually, it became everyone's favorite way to work, and we started experimenting with mob programming (to address other issues involving siloing of knowledge about different features).

 Now mob and pair programming are basically the default ways we work, and our retro discussion about them are more focused on 1) how to maximize the value and efficiency of mobs 2) how to determine when it makes the most sense to swarm vs mob, or just to go heads down by yourself on a problem.